GregoryLJohnson/YangLeeEdge/README.md

 2. ON_YLE_BetaFunctions
   - Starting from the $O(\partial^2)$ SDE expressions, computes the simplified 3D flows of Taylor expansion coefficients in the YLE expansion for both $\rho$ and $\phi$ parametrizations.
   - Computed locally.
 Output to file and results are used for later computations.
-  - Standard (STD) beta functions computations/expressions not used.
+  - Arbitrary d (dimension) beta functions computations/expressions not used.
 3. Scaling_sol_solver
   - Using flows from ON_YLE_BetaFunctions, computes 3D scaling solutions for desired range of $N$ and regulator scale parameter $\alpha$.
   - Determines PMS (principle of minimal sensitivity), $\alpha_{\text{PMS}}$, locations of exponents.